sereinity/tangram-solver/README.md

 ## TODO

 Exemple of future developements:
-- Add Arguments to:
-  - Don't stop at the first solution
 - Let the algorithm compute all orientations for a piece shape
 - Run tests in CI